astrolin/ephemeris/README.md

 This is just for testing purposes.
 You can give it a `'string'` map, in `edn` data format, see the defaults above.

-It's full-featured, though also slow due to JVM warm-up time.
+It's full-featured, though also slow due to JVM startup time.

 ```sh
 bin/ephemeris